2024 Solar Incentives Guide for Santa Maria, CA - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit might apply to you, talk to your local Santa Maria solar installers.
+Your local Santa Maria solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives